openhab/org.openhab.binding.zwave/doc/steinel/l810ledihf_0_0.md

 ### Alarm (system)

-Indicates if a system alarm is triggered
+Indicates if a system alarm is triggered.

 The ```alarm_system``` channel supports the ```Switch``` item.
 This is a read only channel so will only be updated following state changes from the device.